Thomas Grey (conspirator): Family of origin

-A Soldier's Life
+Life

 Grey's father, Sir Thomas Grey (1359–1400), and Sir Thomas Erpingham, were among those chosen allies of Henry Bolingbroke to witness the abdication of King Richard II in Westminster Hall on 29 September 1399.

 Grey was only 16 years of age when he succeeded his father in 1400, and was shown great favour in the early years of the reign of Henry IV, including the grant of the wardship of his own inheritance while he was under age.
 By August 1404 he had been retained for life by Ralph Neville, 1st Earl of Westmorland, but by May 1408 was in the service of Henry, Prince of Wales.

+Sir Thomas Grey married, before 20 February 1408, Lady Alice Neville, the daughter of Ralph Neville, 1st Earl of Westmorland and his first wife Margaret de Stafford (d.
+1396).
+Margaret de Stafford was the daughter of Hugh de Stafford, 2nd Earl of Stafford.

 In 1412, Grey betrothed his 12-year-old son and heir, Thomas Grey, to Isabel, the 3-year-old daughter of Richard of Conisburgh, 3rd Earl of Cambridge.
 The marriage took place on 18 February 1413.
 As part of the marriage settlement, Grey acquired the lordship of Wark-in-Tyndale at a 'bargain price', which was nonetheless more than he could afford, leading Pugh to conclude that Grey was Cambridge's 'dupe', 'whose intrigues brought them both to disaster'.

 Grey, Cambridge, and Henry Scrope, 3rd Baron Scrope of Masham, were the ringleaders of the failed Southampton Plot of 1415, which was a plot to assassinate King Henry V at Southampton before he sailed to France and to replace him with Edmund Mortimer, 5th Earl of March.
 On 31 July 1415, Mortimer revealed the plot to the King at Portchester Castle, near Portsmouth.
 The conspirators were promptly arrested and executed.
 Sir Thomas Grey was beheaded at the North Gate of Southampton on 2 August 1415.
 Grey's part in the Southampton Plot was attributed by Grey himself to 'poverty and covetousness'.

 The Southampton Plot is dramatized in Shakespeare's Henry V, and in the anonymous play, The History of Sir John Oldcastle.

-Family
+Issue

-Sir Thomas Grey married, before 20 February 1408, Lady Alice Neville, the daughter of Ralph Neville, 1st Earl of Westmorland, by his first wife Margaret (d.1396), daughter of Hugh de Stafford, 2nd Earl of Stafford, by whom he had four sons and four or five daughters:
+Sir Thomas Grey and Lady Alice Neville had four sons and four or five daughters: